• Skip to primary navigation

 skip to recipe

 For green enchilada sauce, all you really have to do is roast everything, break it all down in a food processor (or blender), then strain the heck out of it.
 It’s almost as if you’re making my Salsa Verde with Roasted Poblano Pepper, except for salsa verde you might leave some ingredients raw.
-But here you want everything cooked, so you can extract the essence of all of these ingredients to yield a silky and smooth sauce.
-Using a fine mesh strainer will do the trick.
-To strain, gently stir everything in the stainer to let the juices fall through.
-To really get the last of it all, to press it all out using a firm soup ladle.
+But here you want everything cooked, so you can extract the essence of all of these ingredients to yield a concentrated sauce.

-Note the absence of garlic here.
-When cooking with tomatillos over the years it never really tasted right and my more recent discovery was that garlic was the problem.
-From learning that tomatillos are actually related to gooseberries, it made sense that these two were not meant for each other.
-Garlic and berries?
-No. Also, the presence of a little sugar is needed in this green enchilada sauce to balance out the natural tartness of tomatillos.
-No need to go crazy and make it candy-like, so I only recommend a tablespoon at most.
+Take notice of the absence of garlic.
+If you’re like me, adding garlic to most things as a default ingredient comes naturally.
+However, this is one exception.
+When cooking various tomatillo-based green sauces over the years, it never really tasted right and one I finally realized that garlic was the problem.
+Tomatillos are actually related to gooseberries.
+So I thought to myself, “Would garlic and berries usually be a good combination?
+Um, no.” Also, the presence of a little sugar is needed in a green enchilada sauce to balance out the natural tartness of tomatillos.
+There’s no need to go sugar crazy and make it candy-like, so I only recommend a tablespoon at most.

 key ingredients for green enchilada sauce